saleor/saleor-dashboard/.github/PULL_REQUEST_TEMPLATE.md

 1. [ ] This code contains UI changes
 2. [ ] All visible strings are translated with proper context including data-formatting
-3. [ ] Attributes `[data-test-id]` are added for new elements
+3. [ ] Attributes `data-test-id` are added for new elements
-4. [ ] Changes are mentioned in the changelog
-5. [ ] The changes are tested in different browsers and in light/dark mode
+4. [ ] The changes are tested in Chrome/Firefox/Safari browsers and in light/dark mode

 ### Test environment config